ASC 842 Embedded Lease Assessment Template for Lessees

 To use common terminology, you need to determine who has the decision-making rights most relevant to the economic benefits obtained from the use of the asset.
 Another way to think about the most relevant decision-making rights is asking who determines “how and for what purpose” the identified asset is used.

 Sometimes, those rights are predetermined within the contract.
-In other words, neither the customer nor the supplier controls those decisions about how and for what purpose an identified asset will be used throughout the period of use.
+In other words, neither the customer nor the supplier controls those decisions about how and for what purpose an identified asset will be used throughout the specified period of time.
 For example, if the lessee leases a vehicle from a provider, the contract will most likely contain language limiting what the customer can do with that vehicle.
 So a demolition derby is probably verboten.

 In these instances, a customer can still have the right to direct the use of the asset.
 For proof, the customer must either: